Henry E. Riggs: Teaching career

 While working at Icore Riggs began to teach part-time at Stanford and joined the faculty full time in 1974.
 He was the Thomas Ford Professor of Engineering Management.
 From 1978 to 1983 he was chair of the Stanford Industrial Engineering and Engineering Management Department.
 One of Riggs' key courses at Stanford was Industrial Accounting (IE 133; now IE 140), which covered principles of financial and cost accounting.
 He was a dedicated teacher, and in 1979 was awarded the Tau Beta Pi Award for Excellence in Undergraduate Engineering Teaching, and in 1980 he received Stanford's highest award for excellence in teaching: the Walter J. Gores Faculty Achievement Award.
 Riggs commonly used case studies in his teaching, and as he biked through campus to class, he cut quite a figure in his suit and signature bow-tie.
 He continued to teach while taking on academic leadership roles (below).
 Following his retirement from KGI, he returned to Stanford as Emeritus Professor and continued to teach there from 2004 until 2015.
-Most recently he led "The Art and Logic of Fundraising" course offered by the Stanford Continuing Studies program (BUS 104).
+Riggs was teaching “The Art and Logic of Fundraising” course as part of Stanford’s Continuing Studies Program just weeks before his death.